 Add NFS export¶

 A single NFS export represents a unique combination of clients to which a set of shares are made accessible via chosen options.
-Go to the NFS view under the Storage tab of the Web-UI and click on Add NFS Export button to add a new NFS export as shown in the video below.
+Go to the NFS view under the Storage tab of the Web-UI and click on Add NFS Export button to add a new NFS export.

 Various fields of the form are explained as follows.

-- Sync: async mode is the default and the norm.
+Sync: Sync (synchronous) mode is the default and the norm.
 For asynchronous IO, select async.
 See the manpage of exports for more information.

 Edit NFS export¶

 An NFS export can be edited to add or remove a Share or allow different set of clients to be able to access it.
-In the displayed table of NFS exports under the NFS view of the Web-UI, click on the edit icon of the corresponding export to edit as shown in the video below.
+In the displayed table of NFS exports under the NFS view of the Web-UI, click on the edit icon of the corresponding export to edit.

 Delete NFS export¶

 In the Web-UI, click on the Storage tab to enter the main Storage view.
 Now click on NFS in the left sidebar to enter NFS view.
 In the displayed table of NFS exports, click on the trash icon of corresponding export to delete the NFS export; note that this does not delete the Rockstor Share.

 If you would like to use further customization than offered using the Add NFS export button, click on the “Advanced Edit” button.